Pages

 "I had seen a partial eclipse in 1970.
 A partial eclipse is very interesting.
 It bears almost no relation to a total eclipse.
 Seeing a partial eclipse bears the same relation to seeing a total eclipse as kissing a man does to marrying him, or as flying in an airplane does to falling out of an airplane.
 Although the one experience precedes the other, it in no way prepares you for it."

 Fast forward to this summer, and the hype here in Tennessee was extreme.
 I even talked my sister and her husband into coming for a visit during the eclipse.
-This event was all people talked about for almost on a week.
+This event was all people talked about for almost one week.
 I wish I had a dollar for every time I heard the word "totality" - I would be totally rich right now.
 I was so glad I had remembered to order eclipse glasses on Amazon before we left for Greece.
 But then the media started saying that some glasses sold were not up to standards and MIGHT MAKE US GO BLIND.
 The ones I bought were not on the list of approved manufacturers, but they seemed alright to me when I tested them out, so I just chose not to worry about it.
 I got pretty cracked up at the warnings about keeping pets from looking at the sun.
 Some coyotes may howl at the moon, but have you ever seen a dog or cat looking at the sun?

 So we had our glasses, but I had not anticipated the run on moon pies.
 I had to settle for some Little Debbie ones, which weren't quite as authentic as the Moon pies invented right here in Tennessee.